chasakara/Traditional-Herbs/README.md

 * git init to create a new repository

-* heroku git:remote -a (name of your heroku app, no brackets)
+* heroku git:remote -a Traditional-Herbs

 * git add .